-- → The small LNG tanker must have a minimum keel clearance of 15% on the entire route. - → The wind force must be less than 14 metres per second according to the meteorological data measured at the Januskop on the western Zeebrugge breakwater. - → The speed of the tidal current at the Zeebrugge breakwaters must be less than 2 knots for small LNG tankers greater than 169.27 m. - → Visibility must be at least 1000 metres over the entire sea and port stretch.
+- → The small LNG tanker must have a minimum keel clearance of 15% on the entire route.
+This also applies inside the LNG dock. - → The average wind force must be less than 14 metres per second according to the meteorological data measured at the Januskop on the western Zeebrugge breakwater. - → The speed of the tidal current at the Zeebrugge breakwaters must be less than 2 knots for small LNG tankers greater than 170 m. - → Visibility must be at least 1000 metres over the entire sea and port stretch.